nuahs3k/soc-analyst-trainer/README.md

 Step 5 — Offline Mode Setup (Local AI Model)
 Offline mode allows you to practice without internet or an OpenAI key.

-Install Ollama (recommended)
+Step 5a — Install Ollama (recommended)

 Ollama download & install

-Or use GPT4All if preferred: GPT4All
+Step 5b — Or install GPT4All if preferred:

+GPT4All

-Run the local model
+Step 5c — Run the local model

-For Ollama:
+Windows PowerShell or macOS/Linux Terminal:

 powershell
 Copy code
 ollama run llama2
-For GPT4All:

-powershell
-Copy code
+# or for GPT4All
 gpt4all --model <local-model-file>
-Configure .env file for offline mode:
+Step 5d — Configure .env file for offline mode:

 ini
 Copy code